 Do you dread the leaves turning color?
-When you hear it’s going to reach only 50 degrees today, do you wince and yearn for warmer weather?
+When you hear it’s going to reach only 50 degrees today, do you inwardly wince and yearn for warmer weather?
 Does your energy get zapped as the daylight wanes, and getting out of bed becomes increasingly difficult?

 If this rings familiar to you, perhaps you may be experiencing what some people term SAD, or Seasonal Affective Disorder.
 Several studies on SAD show that women may experience down times during winter months more than men, and that people who are living somewhere where they didn’t grow up often have more trouble with the disorder.

 Traditional thinking has been that the lower your exposure to light, the more likely you’ll experience depression.
-However a recent study debunks the whole idea.
+However a recent study debunks that whole idea.
 Even though the researchers set out to find how having more or less light affected SAD, they couldn’t find any proof if its existence.

 “Instead, the CDC survey revealed no evidence for seasonal affective disorder.
 The researchers were wary of overlooking SAD trends among the huge non-SAD population, so they reanalyzed answers from a subset of people who classified as depressed at the time of the survey.
 Still no sign of SAD.
 No seasonal or light-dependent increases appeared in the depression measures.
 We might wonder if something was wrong with the study, but other well-established trends appeared in the survey data, such as higher rates of depression for women and the unemployed.
 The fluctuation in depression from SAD was either nonexistent or undetectable.”